XavierV1234/Custom-Shell/README.md

 -(>>) appends standard output to a file.

--If improper redirection syntax is detected (e.g., missing file name, multiple output files), an error message is displayed.
+-If improper redirection syntax is detected, an error message is displayed.

 ### Error Handling